Future Security Initiative

 Centers and programs – We launched a new Center on Intelligence and National Security and a new Center for National Security and Agriculture Program, while continuing other programs such as the Small Wars Journal (in coordination with ASU Media Enterprise) whose website has received over 7 million visits since moving to ASU in late 2024.

 Events – We organized 32 public events both in-person at ASU and at New America, as well as online, co-sponsored international meetings, and organized the 11th Annual Future Security Forum.
-These efforts reaching over 3,000 faculty, students, policy experts, and members of the general public.
+These efforts have reached over 3,000 faculty, students, policy experts, and members of the general public.

 Interdisciplinary policy-oriented research